OpenMW

 OpenMW is a free and open-source game engine recreation that reimplements the one powering Bethesda Softworks' 2002 open-world role-playing game The Elder Scrolls III: Morrowind.
+The project addresses issues with the original Gamebryo engine and provides cross-platform support, improved performance, and enhanced modding capabilities while maintaining full compatibility with the original game's content and most third-party modifications.

+The engine is programmed in C++ using modern open-source libraries and requires the original game assets to function, though it does not include copyrighted material from Bethesda.
+The project has expanded beyond its original scope, with development underway to support other Bethesda titles built on Gamebryo-based engines, including The Elder Scrolls IV: Oblivion, The Elder Scrolls V: Skyrim, and multiple Fallout titles.

 Overview

-The project aims to address issues with the original engine, as Morrowind has had no support or bug-fix updates for many years.
+The project was initiated to address issues with Morrowind's original engine, which no longer receives official support or bug-fix updates.
 The OpenMW engine is programmed in C++ and uses the Bullet physics engine, OpenAL-Soft for audio, MyGUI for window widgets, and SDL 2 for input.
 The launcher and OpenMW-CS tool use Qt for their graphical user interfaces.
-All the quests and other character choices of Morrowind and its official expansions and add-ons are fully playable in OpenMW, as are many third-party mods.
+All quests and character choices from Morrowind and its official expansions/add-ons are fully playable in OpenMW, as are many third-party mods.

-As a game engine recreation, it therefore relies on but does not include the original assets of the game, such as art, textures, music, and other Bethesda-copyrighted material, meaning a copy of the original game (in any edition, including the Game of the Year Edition) is required to play Morrowind in OpenMW.
+As a game engine recreation, OpenMW relies on but does not include the original assets of the game, such as art, textures, music, and other Bethesda-copyrighted material.
+A copy of the original game in any edition, including the Game of the Year Edition, is required to play Morrowind in OpenMW.
 Side projects have been started to create free assets to accompany OpenMW, and the OpenMW-CS content-development tool can also be used without the need for any third-party assets.

-Due to the engine being developed primarily for Morrowind, as a replacement for the outdated Gamebryo engine some have attempted to port other Bethesda games into the Open-Source engine with varying success.
-As of February 28, 2019, demo videos showcase Skyrim and Oblivion's game worlds being loaded successfully into the engine.
-This has been led by a single programmer known as cc9cii.
+Beginning around 2018, development efforts have explored expanding OpenMW beyond Morrowind to support other Bethesda titles built on Gamebryo-based engines.
+Early experimental work by a single programmer known as cc9cii focused on porting The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim, with demo videos showcasing successful world loading into the engine as of February 2019.
+This experimental work has since evolved into official project goals.
+With the release of version 0.49.0 in July 2025 (described as the first release to go beyond Morrowind), the development team formally announced support for these Elder Scrolls titles alongside Fallout 3, Fallout: New Vegas, and Fallout 4.